-1. Save a life: The Humane Society of the United States (HSUS) estimates that 6 to 8 million dogs and cats are surrendered to shelters each year.
-Of those animals, about half are adopted, and half are euthanized.
+- 1. You save a life: The Humane Society of the United States (HSUS) estimates that 6.5 million dogs and cats are surrendered to shelters each year.
+Of those animals, about 1.5 million are euthanized.

-3. Save money: The fee for adopting a shelter dog covers the medical expenses for the services listed above and is almost always a drop-in-the-bucket compared to what you would pay to a pet store that has not taken care of those medical necessities and that, very possibly, acquires their puppies from puppy mills that are offering puppies for sale.
+- 3. You’ll save money: The fee for adopting a shelter dog covers the medical expenses for the services listed above and is almost always a drop-in-the-bucket compared to what you would pay to a pet store that hasn’t taken care of those medical necessities and that, very possibly, acquires their puppies from puppy mills that are offering puppies for sale.

-4. Gain a lifetime of loyalty: Rescued dogs who have had less-than-ideal lives before making it to the shelter tend to be more loyal and affectionate when given a second chance by a kind and loving owner or family.
+- 4. You gain a lifetime of loyalty: Rescued dogs who have had less-than-ideal lives before making it to the shelter tend to be more loyal and affectionate when given a second chance by a kind and loving owner or family.

-5. Set a good example: You’ll teach your children, family members and friends the value of offering second chances, and how one person can make a difference by showing compassion toward an animal in need.
+- 5. You’ll set a good example: You’ll teach your children, family members and friends the value of offering second chances and how one person can make a difference by showing compassion toward an animal in need.

-Don’t buy into the myths that, because an animal ended up in a shelter, they are unhealthy or must have some sort of behavioral problem.
+Don’t buy into the myths that, because an animal ended up in a shelter, they’re unhealthy or must have some sort of behavioral problem.
 Most shelter dogs are as healthy and “normal” as any other dog.

-So before you type, “puppies for sale” into your next Google search, please pause for a moment to consider the points above and take the first step in making a real difference in someone’s life by searching for, “local rescue shelters” or visit DogTime’s Adoptable Animal Finder.
+So before you type, “puppies for sale” into your next Google search, please pause for a moment to consider the points above and take the first step in making a real difference in a dog’s life by searching for, “local rescue shelters” or visit DogTime’s adoption page!